Dual Circumference and Collinear Sets: Proof of main

-Next we describe each recursive step, during which we are given $P$ with some charge $c\in\{0,1,2\}$.
+The initialization procedure works as follows: Since $f$ is pinched it has a charge of 1 so we move the charge from $f$ onto $P_2$ and apply the recursive procedure to $(L_2,R_2,P_2,1)$.
+Since $f$ is pinched, this satisifies (Pre1) and since the final argument $c=1$ this satisfies (Pre2).
+Once these recursive procedures are complete conditions (Post1)--(Post2) are satisfied for all faces in $f\cup R_2$.

+Next, we apply the recursive procedure on $(L_i,R_i,P_i,0)$ for each $i\in\{3,\ldots,r\}$.
+Since $f$ is a pinched face, this satisifies (Pre1) and since the final argument $c=0$ this satisfies (Pre2).
+Once the recursive procedure is complete conditions (Post1)--(Post2) are satisfied for all faces in $f\cup R_i$ and does affect any charges in $R_1$.

+Since every face and keeper path contained in $u$ is contained in $R_i$ for at most one $i$, the initialization procedure produces a distribution of charges that satisifies (Post1)--(Post3) for $u\setminus R_1$, as required.

+Next we describe the recursive discharging procedure that takes $(L,R,P,c)$ satisifying (Pre1) and (Pre2) and moves charges in $R$, and the charge $c$ resting on $P$, so that they satisfy (Post1)--(Post3).
 There are several cases to consider (see \figref{discharging}):

-\begin{enumerate} \item $R$ contains no face of $\dual{T}$ that is pinched by $C$.
-If $R$ is empty, then $P$ is a keeper path, in which case we leave a charge of $c$ on it and we are done.
-Otherwise $R$ is non-empty and \lemref{one-caressed} ensures that $R$ contains at least one caressed face $f$.
+\begin{enumerate} \item $R$ contains no face of $\dual{G}$ that is pinched by $C$.
+If $R$ contains no face of $\dual{G}$ at all, then $R=P$ is a keeper path, in which case we leave a charge of $c$ on it and we are done.
+Otherwise $R$ contains at least one face of $\dual{G}$ and \lemref{one_caressed} ensures that $R$ contains at least one caressed face $f$.
 We move the charge from $P$ onto $f$ and we are done.